Financing Your Graduate Education

 - Disbursements

-- Disbursements must be made in 2 equal payments over the length of the academic year.
+- Disbursements must be made in two equal payments over the length of the academic year.
 Borrowers should expect to receive one-half of loan proceeds at the start of the fall term and the second half at the start of the spring term.

 - Repayment